DataInsightsGmbH/spark-scheduling/README.md

 # Spark Scheduling Demo

 This repository contains an example of starting multiple Spark jobs in parallel.
+This code was used for demo in a webinar which can be accessed here https://www.youtube.com/watch?v=e7qbrpvmOgY

 In order to build the project you will need `sbt` which you cen get on https://www.scala-sbt.org/.
 Then you can build with
 ```bash